CANDY-LINE/node-red-contrib-generic-ble/README.md

 # Installation Note (Linux)

-The Node-RED process owner must belong to `bluetooth` group.
+The Node-RED process owner must belong to `bluetooth` group in order to access BlueZ D-Bus API, otherwise this node doesn't work at all because of bluetoothd permission issue.
 For example, if you're going to run the process by `pi` user, run the following command.

 ```